 WHAT I LOVE ABOUT THIS FILM

 Part of the charm of True Grit is its gentle send-up of the John Wayne myth.
-Outwardly the story of a young girl's pursuit of justice, running beneath the surface of True Grit is a story about a man out of step with the times.
+Outwardly the story of a young girl's pursuit of justice, running beneath the surface of True Grit is also a story about a man out of step with the times.
 In the tamed West of True Grit - a West of lawyers, evolving women's roles, and boarding houses that eschew spurs in the dining room; Rooster Cogburn is something of a dinosaur.
 A symbol of a lawless time that civilized townsfolk would be happy to put behind them.
 In the America of 1969 John Wayne was also a bit of a dinosaur.
-His ultra- conservative screen image, pro-war politics, and ofttimes moronic offscreen statements on racial matters, alienated him from the very individuals that were emerging as the core movie-going audience of the New Hollywood — the young college crowd.
+His ultra- conservative screen image, pro-war politics, and ofttimes moronic offscreen statements on racial matters, alienated him from the very individuals who were emerging as the core movie-going audience of the New Hollywood — the young, college crowd.
 After the gung-ho embarrassment that was The Green Berets (a 1968 film I had the misfortune to see several decades later) Wayne gets a chance at big-screen redemption in True Grit.

 |John Wayne's right eye, outacting Glen Campbell|